All Episodes

 And join me now for the unparalleled pleasure, the dopamine of the day, the thing that makes absolutely everything better.

-So yesterday during uh I saw one of the comments on X. Someone asked me if I could recommend a book on hypnosis.
+go oh so yesterday during uh i saw one of the comments on x someone asked me if i could recommend a book on hypnosis And I said, no, I don't know any books on hypnosis.

-And then I was on Amazon looking at the uh results of my own book, Reframe Your Brain.
+And then I was on Amazon looking at the results of my own book, Reframe Your Brain.

-And turns out I have the number one book in the world on hypnosis, which I was completely unaware of.
+And it turns out I have the number one book in the world on hypnosis, which I was completely unaware of.

-So on Amazon's ranking for hypnosis books, I'm not even sure why this is on that that list.
+So on Amazon's ranking for hypnosis books, I'm not even sure why this is on that list.

 It's sort of like hypnosis, but it's more of a conversational version.

-Um, here's a good one.
+Oh, here's a good one.

 So the usual frame when we're dealing with other people is something like other people think approximately the same as I do.

-Do you do you ever think that?
+Do you ever think that?

 You assume that the way you think is probably pretty similar to the way other people think.